nrcrast/SubscriberBot/README.md

 # SubscriberBot

 # Overview
-SubscriberBot is a reddit bot designed to allow users to subscribe to other users.
+SubscriberBot is a Reddit bot designed to allow users to subscribe to other users.
 When a user makes a new post, all users that have subscribed to that user are sent a personal message with a link and title of the new post.

 # Usage
 SubscriberBot can be interacted with via PM or by summoning it in a comment.